deephaven/barrage/docs/rpc-interface.md

   subscription_options: BarrageSubscriptionOptions;
 }

-/// Holds all of the index data structures for the column being modified. table BarrageModColumnMetadata {
+/// Holds all of the RowSet data structures for the column being modified. table BarrageModColumnMetadata {
-  /// This is an encoded and compressed Index of rows for this column (within the viewport) that were modified.
+  /// This is an encoded and compressed RowSed for this column (within the viewport) that were modified.
   /// There is no notification for modifications outside of the viewport.
   modified_rows: [byte];
 }